ANTARES-PRJ/PhenotypeExtractorTesting/README.md

 ### Dataset Preparation
 Users who don't need to translate or merge datasets can skip this section.

 - **`save_and_prepare_database.py`**: Saves the dataset needed for further operations.
 Then, it translates a specific dataset (translates 10 rows to English per cycle), and merges the two datasets into a single file.
+It also customizes the dataset by adding different names for patients, physicians, and hospitals.

-After running this program, you will have a single dataset named `merged_dataset`.
+After running this program, you will have a single dataset named `merged_dataset.,csv`.

-### Dataset Customization
-If you already have the desired dataset, skip this section.

-- **`dataset_customization.py`**: Customizes the dataset and generates two results: one ordered and one unordered.

 ### HPO Hierarchy
 - **`completehierarchy.py`**: Organizes the HPO hierarchy into a CSV file.